codeforamerica/vita-min/README.md

 1. Run `docker compose up`.
 This will start the database, pgadmin, jobs, and rails app containers.

 ### Run tests in a docker container
-1. Developent environment is set by default, and test environment is set by default when you run tests
+- Developent environment is set by default, and test environment is set by default when you run tests
-1. Run any of the test commands in an interactive shell in the container named `rails`.
+- Run any of the test commands in an interactive shell in the container named `rails`.
 For example, `docker exec -it rails bin/test`
+- Pass allowed schemas as a comma-separated env var: `docker exec -e ALLOWED_SCHEMAS=nj -it rails rspec`

 ## Development 💻